vanshjhamb9/razorpay-direct/replit.md

 This Flask-based webhook server automates the payment processing workflow for Bodhih Training Solutions.
 When a customer makes a payment through Razorpay (integrated with Odoo), the webhook:

 1. Receives payment confirmation from Razorpay
-2. Extracts customer and product details
+2. Extracts product details from Razorpay notes field
 3. Routes to the appropriate assessment API based on product type:
    - **DISC Asia+** for DISC assessments
    - **Harrason** for Harrason assessments